Honorary Degrees at USC

 - To elevate the university in the eyes of the world by honoring individuals who are widely known and highly regarded for achievements in their respective fields of endeavor.

 The honorary degree process is managed in the Office of the Provost.
-The Chair of the Honorary Degrees Committee is Margo Apostolos, Associate Professor of Dance, USC Glorya Kaufman School of Dance.
+The Chair of the Honorary Degrees Committee is Margo Apostolos, Professor of Dance, USC Glorya Kaufman School of Dance.
 Any faculty, staff, student, alumni member or USC Trustee is invited to nominate a potential candidate.